 2018’s Delayed Fall Will Impact 2019’s N Application

-Some thoughts on spring nitrogen by product
+Spring nitrogen by product

 Anhydrous Ammonia – Spring NH3 still benefits from nitrogen stabilizers especially springs where we see weeks of warm wet weather in between N application and planting.
 For an additional investment valued around 3bu/ac, growers can protect their large investment in nitrogen as well as yield advantages as high as 13bu/ac when stabilization products are used.

 When switching from fall to spring applications remember that compaction and timing are much more sensitive issues.
 Growers who feel rushed may enter fields before conditions are correct and leave themselves long term compaction zones.
-It is also important to leave at least 7 days between application and planting in hopes that the product will diffuse through the soil and help lessen the risk of seedling injury.
+It is also important to leave at least 7 days between application and planting in hopes that the product will diffuse through the soil This helps lessen the risk of seedling injury.

 Urea or Urea Ammonium Nitrate(Liquid 28% or 32%) – Urea and products that contain urea are easily volatilized and lost in warm, damp conditions during the spring and early summer.
 That is why the industry suggests incorporating these products whenever possible.
 This helps to reduce nutrient loss.
 A urease inhibitor is justified and a yield benefit is likely in operations where incorporation is not possible due to no-till or other constraints.